zenlm/zen-musician/README.md

 ### Audio Prompt
+1. Audio prompt is optional.
+Providing ref audio for ICL usually increase the good case rate, and result in less diversity since the generated token space is bounded by the ref audio.
+CoT only (no ref) will result in a more diverse output.

 1. We find that dual-track ICL mode gives the best musicality and prompt following.
 We will support this mode soon.

 2. Use the chorus part of the music as prompt will result in better musicality.